Towards Optimal Schemes for the Half-Duplex Two-Way Relay Channel: Outer Rate Bound

-where $0\leq\tau_{l}$ and $\sum_{l=1}^{6}\tau_{l}\leq1$. \end{theorem} \\ Here it shows up that the problem contains six separate parts without specific order.
-Three parts where one node sends to two other nodes and three parts where two nodes send to one node.
+establishes the theorem after a straight-forward expansion of Eq. (\ref{eq:SUMSTATERATES}). \end{proof} By the proof it becomes clear that the problem contains six separate parts (see Fig. \ref{fig:ELEMENATRIES}) without a specific order.
+Three parts where one node sends to two other nodes and three parts where two nodes send to one of the nodes.

 The network configurations where all nodes transmit or receive do not offer a positive information flow in the network.
-Note that for any scheme which uses less than the six relevant network states an individual performance outer bound can be derived without further proof by setting the probability of unused network states to zero, i.e., $P_S(l)=\tau_l=0$.
+Note that for any scheme which uses less than the six relevant network states (see Fig. \ref{fig:ELEMENATRIES}) an individual performance outer bound can be derived without further proof by setting the probability of the unused network states in Theorem \ref{prop:UB_6P} to zero, i.e., $P_S(l)=\tau_l=0$.